fnandocontreras/data-structures-csharp/README.md

 # data-structures-csharp
-Data Structures and algorithm implementations
+This repository is intended to contain popular Data Structures and algorithms implementations useful in real life computational problems